Akchhya1108/EdgeDetectorApp/README.md

-EdgeViewer 🎥

-A real-time edge detection Android application that captures camera frames, processes them using OpenCV in C++ (via JNI/NDK), and displays the output using OpenGL ES 2.0.
+EdgeViewer 🎥A real-time edge detection Android application that captures camera frames, processes them using OpenCV in C++ (via JNI/NDK), and displays the output using OpenGL ES 2.0.
 The project also includes a TypeScript-based web viewer for displaying processed frames.
 📋 Table of Contents

 Features Implemented